 90 miles E of San Francisco; 383 miles N of Los Angeles

 Sacramento, with a metro-area population of nearly 1.8 million, is one of the state's fastest-growing areas.
-It's far from being a tourist town, but it does have its share of touristy activities.
 Visitors and locals alike enjoy a day spent walking through Old Sacramento, floating down the American River, or biking the shady paths along the Sacramento and American rivers.
 In addition to being the state capital, it's a thriving shipping and processing center for the fruit, vegetables, rice, wheat, and dairy goods produced in the Central Valley.
-Within the past decade it's also become a receptacle of high-tech spillover from Silicon Valley, and more recently, a suburb for Bay Area workers seeking affordable homes.
-As such, the quantity and quality of downtown restaurants -- such as the Esquire Grill and The Waterboy -- have greatly improved.
+It's also become a receptacle of spillover from Silicon Valley, and a suburb for Bay Area workers seeking affordable homes.
+As such, the quantity and quality of downtown restaurants, such as the Esquire Grill and the Waterboy, have greatly improved.

-Visitors are often surprised and how pretty the River City's downtown area is, with its tree-shaded streets lined with some impressive Victorians and well-crafted bungalows.
-And at its heart sits the majestic capitol building -- Sacramento's most visible attraction -- situated within a large park replete with flower gardens, memorial statuary, and curious squirrels.
-Inside the capitol, visitors strain to get a glimpse of California's movie star governor, Arnold "The Governator" Schwarzenegger.
+Visitors are often surprised by how pretty the River City's downtown area is, with its tree-shaded streets lined with some impressive Victorians and well-crafted bungalows.
+And at its heart sits the majestic capitol building -- Sacramento's most visible attraction -- situated within a large park, replete with flower gardens, memorial statuary, and curious squirrels.
+Inside the capitol, visitors strain to get a glimpse of California's reborn Governor Jerry Brown and his unpaid Chief of Staff, Anne Gust Brown, as they walk their corgi, Sutter.